 Check out our blog post "3 Easy Ways to Migrate Business Email Addresses Between Services" for more information.

-If your email delivery fails for some reason, you'll get an error email back, sent from MAILER-DAEMON@mail.postale.io.
+If your email delivery fails for some reason, you'll get an error email back, sent from something in the lines of system@mail.postale.io or postmaster@yourdomain.com.
 That email states that the delivery failed and for what reason (e.g. the recipient address doesn't exist, its mailbox is full, ...).

 In most cases the failure reason is actually provided by the recipient mail service, and our service simply informs you about it.
 In such cases we are not responsible for the pertinence or accuracy of the given error.